Get A Domestic Relations Order As Part Of Your Virginia Divorce

 Whether you are the spouse who has retirement benefits or the spouse who is more financially dependent in a marriage, we encourage you to discuss your marital financial big picture with an astute family law attorney who can help you understand what is at stake.
 Contact Barnes & Diehl, P.C., to discuss your overall big picture with an insightful lawyer.

 An attorney from Barnes & Diehl, P.C., is a valuable source of information and assistance for Virginians approaching a divorce.
-Our team approach offers value and depth to our law practice.
+Our team approach offers value and depth to our family law practice.